brlol/RedeskyNew/README.md

 Configurations and scripts for custom builds or Liquid Bounce.
 Fully updated and bypassing.

 .js files are scripts.
 Other files are configurations.
-# Current Version: RedeskyNewV8
+# Current Version: RedeskyNewV9
-RedeskyNewV8 release!
+RedeskyNewV9 release!
 # Changelog
 Updates in V8:
-- Disabled FastEat because of it flagging, if you prefer using it you can turn it back on.
-- Changed InventoryCleaner to now throw items out without opening your inventory and change the locations of items.
-- Changed Fly to be compatible with slime blocks.
+- Changed Scaffold from timer to sprint.
+(Will lagback if you have already flagged)
-- Added AutoTool
+- Added NoFall (will flag more than before)
-- ChestStealer delay is now 0.
-- Added a RedeManager to automatically load my configuration.
+- Added NameProtect
+- Optional: NoRotateSet (will break Scaffold occasionally)

 **Example:**
 https://www.youtube.com/watch?v=LCZTUI4X_dc